-There is only a small number of predefined set-info attributes, which are described below together with their possible values.
-These attributes are used in particular in the official SMT-LIB benchmarks at www.smt-lib.org.
+There is only a small number of standard set-info flags, which are described below together with their possible values.
+These flags are used in particular in the official SMT-LIB benchmarks at www.smt-lib.org.

 :smt-lib-version possible values: a decimal.